MyPureCloud/developer-center-blog/source/2021-02-03-Caching-in-flows/index.html.md

 ![Data action configuration with data table ID highlighted](data_action_configuration_with_data_table.png)

-5. Save and publish the data actions.
+7. Save and publish the data actions.

 ### Importing the example flow using Architect
 1. [Download the example flow.](CacheExample.i3InboundFlow)
-2. Navigate to _Architect > Flows: Inbound Call_
+2. Navigate to Architect section of the Admin page.
+3. Select the Flows: Inbound Call
 3. Add a new flow.
 4. When the editor opens, import the example flow.
 5. Update the `Task.Queue` variable in the first step to reference a queue in your organization.